 PREAMBLE

-These Bylaws govern the operation of the Ira A. Fulton Schools of Engineering at Arizona State University.
+These bylaws govern the operation of the Ira A. Fulton Schools of Engineering at Arizona State University.

 ARTICLE ONE.
 THE ORGANIZATION

 The name of the organization is the Ira A. Fulton Schools of Engineering (hereafter called the FSE) and is part of Arizona State University (hereafter called the University).